-U-SHAPED DINETTE/BED CONVERSION
+U-SHAPED DINETTE/BED CONVERSION -If Equipped (Typical View - Your coach may differ in appearance)

 The U-Shaped Dinette can be converted into additional sleeping space when needed by lowering the dinette table and arranging the dinette cushions.

 1. Get a partner to help you lift the table top upward off the support tubes and set the table top edgewise onto the floor to remove the table leg tubes.